 So you have decided that you want to come to Uppsala University for exchange, and have been nominated by your home university.
 Congratulations!

 Students must be nominated by their home University in order to continue with the application.
 Uppsala University will not accept applications directly from students and without endorsement from the home university.
 Are you unsure about anything?
-Contact your coordinator at your home university, or email@example.com at the Uppsala University International Office.
+Contact your coordinator at your home university, or firstname.lastname@example.org at Uppsala University's Division for Internationalisation.

-Nominated students from universities with an official exchange agreement with Uppsala University are welcome to use the following forms to apply for an exchange at Uppsala University.
-It is important that you know if your University has a University-Wide Exchange Agreement or a Departmental Agreement.
+It is important that you know if your University has a University-Wide Exchange Agreement -or - a Departmental Agreement.
 Your home University coordinator should know which one is relevant for you and which form you should be using.

 Nominations must not be sent directly to Uppsala University's Institutional Erasmus+ Coordinator.
 Please ensure that your nomination and application is sent to the specific departmental coordinator for the exchange agreement.

-Departmental exchange students may have different deadlines than April 15 for the fall intake/October 15 for the spring intake.
+Departmental exchange students may have different deadlines other than 15 April for the fall intake/15 October for the spring intake.
 Please check with your departmental coordinator to find out which deadlines are relevant for your Exchange and what form to use.

 What happens after submitting an application?

 After your contact person at Uppsala University has received and reviewed your application, it will then be evaluated and processed for admissions notification.
-Your transcript of results and course proposal will be sent to the various departments involved so that they can determine if you have the academic prerequisites to study the subjects you have chosen, and if there is a place available in the course for you (some courses have restrictions on the number of places available).
+Your transcript of results and course proposal will be sent to the various departments involved.
+They can determine if you have the academic prerequisites to study the subjects you have chosen.
+They also determine if there is a place available in the course for you (some courses have restrictions on the number of places available).
 When your contact person can see that you meet the prerequisites for your chosen course of studies, they will issue your acceptance letter.
 This evaluation process will be completed before mid-June.
 If you have not received any reply by then you should notify your home university.

 Please note, some courses have very specific academic prerequisites.
 Simply because you would be able to take a similar course at your home university does not mean that you meet the academic prerequisites to take that course at Uppsala University.
 Take note of any academic prerequisites, see if you have what is required, and if you have questions get in touch with your contact person at Uppsala University.